Gilgamesh: The Opera

 Project Purpose and Goal

 The destruction of Assyrian artifacts in the Middle East by extremist groups stands as a tragic symbol of the erasure of human history.
 It is crucial for the Assyrian community to demonstrate that our culture is not extinct—it lives on in each of us.
-Through productions like Gilgamesh in operatic form, AAI seeks to present Assyrian arts to a diverse and appreciative audience.
+Through productions like Gilgamesh: The Opera at the Cerritos Center for the Performing Arts , AAI seeks to present Assyrian arts to a diverse and appreciative audience.
 The Assyrian Arts Institute invites Assyrians and global cultural allies to support the success of Gilgamesh and its creation, ensuring that this enduring legacy continues to inspire the world.

 Production Leadership